bugsBunny20/CPP_SoldierSimulator/README.md

 🪖 Soldier Simulator

-Soldier Simulator is a lightweight 2D simulation game built using C++ and SDL.
-The game features autonomous soldier characters navigating a simple terrain, responding to input, and collecting power-ups.
-It was developed as a prototype to explore object-oriented design, event handling, and interactive game logic in SDL.
+Soldier Simulator is a lightweight 2D simulation game built using C++ and SFML.
+The game features autonomous soldier characters navigating a simple terrain and collecting power-ups.
+Designed as a prototype, it explores object-oriented design, basic AI, input handling, and simple game mechanics.

 🕹️ Gameplay Overview
-The simulation spawns soldier entities on a 2D grid.
-Soldiers can move across the map and interact with nearby power-ups when in range.
-The game supports basic AI behavior and user input via the keyboard.
+The simulation places soldier entities on a 2D map.
+Players control one soldier, while others are AI-driven.
+Power-ups are scattered around the environment and are automatically equipped when the player is in proximity.

 ✨ Features

-- 👣 2D soldier entity movement using SDL rendering
+- 👣 2D soldier entity movement using SFML rendering
 - 🧠 Basic AI logic: patrol and idle states
 - ⚡ Power-up system: scattered across the map and collected when in proximity
 - 🎮 Keyboard input for player-controlled soldiers